sfc-gh-boconnor/government_hackathon/README.md

     https://forms.gle/JXF4zSKZP6X26Unr6

-I will share all the datasets during your overview session.
+I will share all the datasets with your newly created trial account during your overview session.

 Enjoy your overview session

 <hr>